The Theory of Money, Part 41

 Also, if people start thinking of money as anything other than a quantity of the commodity they are using to help facilitate exchange, it is the very first step down the path toward 0% backed fiat money.
 In other words, once you think of money as this specific thing that the government has defined, it is much easier for you to apply that same name to a piece of paper that represents the original money, and, given enough time exclusively using those pieces of paper, a society can eventually forget that those pieces of paper are not actual money.
 I demonstrated all of this already in this series.

 3. Receipt money is allowed.
-This means people can pay for things using bank notes.
+This means people can pay for things using bank notes–physical or electronic.
 A bank note will state its value in terms of the weight of a precious metal that it can be redeemed for.
 To get a bank note from that bank, it will be a simple process of giving the bank the appropriate quantity of precious metal, and they will give you a bank note in return.
-There would probably be a small fee associated with this exchange.
+There may be a small fee associated with this exchange to cover the cost of the bank verifying the quality and weight of the gold coins you are giving them.

 4. No fractional reserve banking.
-In fact, no form of exploitative loans (i.e., where the person loaning some money doesn’t have the assent of the owner of that money to loan it out) will be allowed at all.
-This means that if a financial institution is overseeing someone else’s money, they will have to get the assent of the owner of the money before loaning it out.
+Actually, I could expand that to prohibit any form of exploitative loan (remember that an exploitative loan is a loan where the person loaning the money is not the actual owner of the money and doesn’t have the consent of the owner to loan it out).
+This means that if a financial institution is overseeing someone else’s money, they will have to get the consent of the owner of the money before loaning it out.
 And this means that the owner of the money will expect the financial institution to tell them when they will have access to their money again and how much the institution will be compensating them for allowing it to be loaned out like that.

-The implication of this is that fractional reserve banking is not allowed.
-All money substitutes will be required to be 100% backed, which will prevent those monetary expansions and contractions that are so harmful.
+When fractional reserve banking is not allowed, that means that all money substitutes will be required to be 100% backed, which will prevent those monetary expansions and contractions that are so harmful.

-5. The government will be required to save up an emergency fund as I described last week.
-The specific details of the saving method and rate (such as a required 5% annual savings until the emergency fund is filled up) and what constitutes an emergency are important to define.
+5. The government will be required to save up an emergency fund as I described in Part 40.
+The specific details of the saving method and rate (such as a required 3% annual savings until the emergency fund is filled up) and what constitutes an emergency are important to define.
 But the important point here is that we have to acknowledge that if a government doesn’t have the ability to create money whenever it likes, it needs another way to reliably access more money in the event of an emergency, and saving up for the future makes the most sense here.

 6. No bank bailouts.
 This may be mostly a non-issue if there’s no fractional reserve banking, but it’s worth adding in here to make it clear that banks, like every other business, have a risk of failing.
 And if we don’t let the natural consequences of the market weed out the imprudent banks, the industry will be filled with imprudent financial decisions.

 So, for an individual deciding where to store their money, they will also have to consider how risky a bank is before choosing to store their money in it.
 This forces banks to be prudent in their financial decisions because they know that nobody will want to choose them if they are overly risky.
-Standardized financial reporting requirements will be important so that everyone can compare the risk of different banks apples to apples.
+Standardized public financial reporting requirements for banks would probably be helpful so that everyone can compare the risk of different banks apples to apples.

-Banks can go out and buy deposit insurance if they want to especially reassure potential customers, but this would not be government-sponsored deposit insurance, so the insurance company would have every right to deny the request for insurance, and they will probably want to analyze the bank’s level of risk very thoroughly and also employ risk management strategies prior to agreeing to insure the bank’s deposits.
+Banks can go out and buy deposit insurance if they want to especially reassure potential customers, but this would not be government-sponsored deposit insurance program, so the insurance company would have every right to deny the request for insurance, and they will probably want to analyze the bank’s level of risk very thoroughly and also employ risk management strategies prior to agreeing to insure the bank’s deposits.
 In this way, the price of the deposit insurance that the bank pays will be based on the bank’s true actuarial risk.
+This may be enough of a solution to reassure potential depositors that the standardized reporting requirements may not even be necessary.

 7. No government bank.
-To avoid various conflicts of interest, the government will not own any share in any bank.
-And, of course, the other rules above already make it clear that there will be no money-creating central bank either.
+And to avoid various conflicts of interest, the government will not own any share in any bank either.
+And, of course, the other rules above already make it clear that there will be no central bank either.

 All right, I think that covers the main things that would be needed in a constitution to permanently establish my idealized version of a financial system.
 Let me talk about the expected effects of those rules.